GIGA-AnimalGenomics-BLV/Public/PIC/R/README.md

 ## INTRODUCTION

-This R package contains the ``PIC()`` wrapper function which detects integration sites (IS) and compute the corresponding clone abundance.
+This R package contains the ``PIC()`` wrapper function which detects integration sites (IS) and computes the relative abundance of the corresponding clone.
 The following arguments are required:

 * **STRINGENT:** Only the best mapping position of each read (PRIMARY)
 * **ALL:** Report up to 11 mapping position per read